Alterations to a Home Policy

 - Notify DCJ when work is completed and submit copies of any certificates issued.

-- If written authority is provided that the alteration can remain in the property, it becomes the property of the landlord (Land and Housing Corporation or Aboriginal Housing Office).
+- Where removal waivers are issued the alteration becomes the property of the landlord (NSW Land and Housing Corporation or Aboriginal Housing Office).

 Completed alterations must: